Chart Color Schemes

 Employment

-In contrast, Rest of NSW experienced an employment contraction of 0.5%, labour force fall of 0.1%, and unemployment increase of 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 estimated that Bourke's employment should increase by 6.1% over five years and 12.9% over ten years, based on industry-specific projections applied to the local employment mix.
+The area appears to have limited local employment opportunities, as shown by the count of Census working population versus resident population.
+Between December 2024 and December 2025, Bourke's labour force decreased by 5.1% and employment fell by 3.6%, resulting in a 1.4 percentage point drop in unemployment rate.
+In contrast, Regional NSW saw employment fall by 1.2%, labour force contract by 0.8%, and unemployment rise by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Bourke's employment should increase by 6.1% over five years and 12.9% over ten years, based on industry-specific projections applied to Bourke's employment mix.

 Frequently Asked Questions - Employment